rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 # Send-PowershaiChat

-## SYNOPSIS
+## SYNOPSIS <!--!= @#Synop !-->
 Sends a message in a Powershai Chat

-## DESCRIPTION
+## DESCRIPTION <!--!= @#Desc !-->
 This cmdlet allows you to send a new message to the LLM of the current provider.
-By default, it sends to the active chat.
-You can overwrite the chat using the -Chat parameter.
+By default, it sends in the active chat.
+You can override the chat using the -Chat parameter.
 If there is no active chat, it will use the default.

-Several Chat parameters affect how this command works.
-See the Get-PowershaiChatParameter command for more info on chat parameters.
+Several chat parameters affect how this command works.
+See the Get-PowershaiChatParameter command for more info about the chat parameters.
 In addition to the chat parameters, the command's own parameters can override behavior.
-For more details, see the documentation for each parameter of this cmdlet using get-help.
+For more details, refer to the documentation for each parameter of this cmdlet using get-help.

-For simplicity, and to keep the command line clean, allowing the user to focus more on the prompt and data, some aliases are available.
+For simplicity, and to keep the command line clean, allowing the user to focus more on the prompt and the data, some aliases are available.
 These aliases can activate certain parameters.
 They are:
 	ia|ai
 		Abbreviation of "Artificial Intelligence" in Portuguese.
-This is a simple alias and does not change any parameters.
-It helps to significantly reduce the command line.
+This is a simple alias and does not change any parameter.
+It helps significantly reduce the command line.

 	iat|ait

-Same as Send-PowershaAIChat -Temporary
+		The same as Send-PowershaAIChat -Temporary

 	io|ao

-Same as Send-PowershaAIChat -Object
+		The same as Send-PowershaAIChat -Object

 	iam|aim

-Same as Send-PowershaaiChat -Screenshot
+		The same as Send-PowershaaiChat -Screenshot

 The user can create their own aliases.
 For example:
-Set-Alias ki ia # DEfine the alias for German!
+	Set-Alias ki ia # Defines the alias for German!
-Set-Alias kit iat # DEfine the alias kit for iat, making the behavior the same as iat (temporary chat) when using kit!
+	Set-Alias kit iat # Defines the alias kit for iat, making the behavior the same as iat (temporary chat) when using kit!

-## SYNTAX
+## SYNTAX <!--!= @#Syntax !-->

 ```
-Send-PowershaiChat [[-prompt] <Object>] [-SystemMessages <Object>] [-context <Object>] [-ForEach] [-Json] [-Object] [-PrintContext] [-Forget] [-Snub] [-Temporary] [-DisableTools]
+Send-PowershaiChat [[-prompt] <Object>] [-SystemMessages <Object>] [-context <Object>] [-ForEach] [-Json] [-Object] [-PrintContext] [-Forget] [-Snub] [-Temporary] [-DisableTools] [-FormatterFunc <Object>]
-[-FormatterFunc <Object>] [-FormatterParams <Object>] [-PassThru] [-Lines] [-ChatParamsOverride <Object>] [-RawParams <Object>] [-Screenshot] [<CommonParameters>]
+[-FormatterParams <Object>] [-PassThru] [-Lines] [-ChatParamsOverride <Object>] [-RawParams <Object>] [-Screenshot] [<CommonParameters>]
 ```

-## PARAMETERS
+## PARAMETERS <!--!= @#Params !-->

 ### -prompt
 the prompt to be sent to the model